SandersJack/MPAGSStats/README.md

 Please find attched photo for working

 ## Question 7
 Looking at the graphs, you would first say that plot d fits quite well with the line but this only really beacuse the errors on the values are massive.
 Plot a doesnt really fit as you would expect due to the very small errors in the y dimention.
-Plot c doesnt fit well in the center of the range and doesnt really resemble a straigh line. \n I would argue that Plot b is the best fit, with reasonable errors, with points distributed around the line.
+Plot c doesnt fit well in the center of the range and doesnt really resemble a straigh line.
+I would argue that Plot b is the best fit, with reasonable errors, with points distributed around the line.